upkie/upkie/agents/ppo_balancer/policies/README.md

-Store trained policies in this directory.
+Trained policies are stored in this directory.